 Maintaining low crime levels and improving community safety

+Our focus on these areas is even more essential now given the impact Covid has had on education and exams being cancelled, the disproportionate impact of Covid on BAME people and the increase in domestic violence calls during and after lockdown.
+The lasting implications of which may not be known for some time.

-We have five priorities where there are significant challenges to deliver the desired outcomes:
+We also have five priorities where there are significant challenges to deliver the desired outcomes:

 Improving the environment and addressing climate change